You want smart political talk without the meltdowns?

 That's what she said.

-I said, Really, what changed your mind?
+What changed your mind?

 Some people aren't exposed to other thoughts.

-Like one of the things I argue people don't understand about President Trump is he's a disruptor, he's an iconoclast, and he's gonna he's gonna challenge old ways of doing things, and that is a shock to a lot of people.
+Like, one of the things I argue people don't understand about President Trump is he's a disruptor.

-If you've been indoctrinated into a belief system, and then somebody shows you another way that is much better, for some people it's a bit of a shock.
+If you've been indoctrinated into a belief system, and then somebody shows you another way that is much better, for some people, it's a bit of a shock.

-And then, you know, that's what I think the president is is trying to do on this trade issue.
+And then, you know, that's what I think the president is trying to do on this trade issue.

-It's bet it's a shock to the system.
+It's a shock to the system.

 It's like you shock your pool if you open it up every year.